Weruva Caloric Melody Dog Food receives the Advisor’s top rating of 5 stars.

 Even when you consider the protein-boosting effect of the pea products, legumes and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.

-Weruva Caloric Melody is a meat-based dry dog food using a significant amount of lamb, chicken or turkey meals as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Caloric Melody is a meat-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.